Approximated Structured Prediction for Learning Large Scale Graphical Models

-The convergence result has a practical implication, describing the ways we can estimate the convergence of the algorithm, either by the primal objective, the dual objective or the beliefs.
-The approximated structured prediction can also be used for non-concave entropy approximations, such as the Bethe entropy, where $c_\alpha>0$ and $c_v < 0$.
-In this case the algorithm is well defined, and its stationary points correspond to the stationary points of the approximated structured prediction and its dual.
-Intuitively, this statement holds since the coordinate descent algorithm iterates over points $\lambda_{x,y,v \rightarrow \alpha}(\hat y_v), \theta_r$ with vanishing gradients.
-Equivalently the algorithm iterates over saddle points $\lambda_{x,y,v\rightarrow \alpha}(\hat y_v), b_{x,y,v}(\hat y_v), b_{x,y,\alpha}(\hat y_\alpha)$ and $\theta_r,z_r$ of the Lagrangian defined in Theorem \ref{theorem:approx}.
-Whenever the dual program is concave these saddle points are optimal points of the convex primal, but for non-concave dual the algorithm iterates over saddle points.
-This is summarized in the claim below: \begin{claim} Whenever the approximated structured prediction is not convex, i.e., $\epsilon, c_\alpha > 0$ and $c_v < 0$, the algorithm in lemmas \ref{lemma:lambda} and \ref{lemma:theta} is not guaranteed to converge, but whenever it converges it reaches a stationary point of the primal and dual approximated structured prediction programs. \end{claim} {\bf Proof:} The approximated structured prediction in Theorem \ref{theorem:approx} is unconstrained.
+\begin{claim} Whenever the approximated structured prediction is non convex, i.e., $\epsilon, c_\alpha > 0$ and $c_v < 0$, the algorithm in lemmas \ref{lemma:lambda} and \ref{lemma:theta} is not guaranteed to converge, but whenever it converges it reaches a stationary point of the primal and dual approximated structured prediction programs. \end{claim} {\bf Proof:} The approximated structured prediction in Theorem \ref{theorem:approx} is unconstrained.
 The update rules defined in Lemmas \ref{lemma:lambda} and \ref{lemma:theta} are directly related to vanishing points of the gradient of this function, even when it is non-convex.
 Therefore a stationary point of the algorithm corresponds to an assignment $\lambda_{x,y,v \rightarrow \alpha}(\hat y_v), \theta_r$ for which the gradient equals zero, or equivalently a stationary point of the approximated structured prediction.

 The dual approximated structured prediction in (\ref{eq:dual-approx}) is a constrained optimization and its stationary points are saddle points of the Lagrangian, defined in Theorem \ref{theorem:approx}, with respect to the probability simplex $b_{x,y,v}(\hat y_v) \in \Delta_{\Y_v}$ and $b_{x,y,\alpha}(\hat y_\alpha) \in \Delta_{\Y_\alpha}$.
 Note that since $\epsilon,c_\alpha,c_v \ne 0$ the entropy functions act as barrier functions on the nonnegative cone, therefore we need not consider the nonnegative constraints over the beliefs.
 In the following we show that at stationary points the inferred beliefs of the Lagrangian satisfy the marginalization constraints, therefore are saddle points of the Lagrangian.